-She gained her Master of Fine Arts (Research) in 2014 at Sydney College of the Arts, University of Sydney and completed her undergraduate and Honours studies at University of New South Wales Art & Design.
-She has exhibited widely in Australia and has been a finalist in the Josephine Ulrick & Winn Schubert Award, the Fishers Ghost Art Prize, the Paramor Prize, the Meroogal Women’s Art Prize and the Iris Award and was the winner of the Sydney College of the Arts winner of the Dominik Mersch Gallery Award and a recipient of an Australia Council Artstart grant.
+She gained her Master of Fine Arts (Research) at Sydney College of the Arts, University of Sydney and completed her undergraduate and Honours studies at University of New South Wales Art & Design.
+She has exhibited widely in Australia and has been a finalist in the Josephine Ulrick & Winn Schubert Award, the Fishers Ghost Art Prize, the Paramor Prize, the Meroogal Women’s Art Prize, the Iris Award and was the winner of the Sydney College of the Arts winner of the Dominik Mersch Gallery Award and a recipient of an Australia Council Artstart grant.